georgerdp-cic/express-nunjucks-minimal/README.md

 Live reload using nodemon and browser-sync

 How to start?
-1. npm i
+1. Install dependecies with <-- npm ci --> Is important to use npm ci instead of npm i or npm install.
+This will make sure that the packages are installed without vulnerabilities .

-2. npm run dev
+2. For development <-- npm run dev -->

-3 .npm run build / npm run start
+3. For production <-- .npm run build  -->  This will create ai directory .dist with everything ready.

 ### Info
 - This project has now Typescript, nodemon and Tslint configured
 - Unit test with jest and jsdom

 ### New Features
 Dockerfile